denodell/pro-javascript-development/02-Documenting JavaScript/README.md

  yuidoc -n .

-This will create a new folder called 'out' within this directory.
+This will create a new folder called 'out' within this directory containing the generated documentation site.